havocsec/blogz/content/CTF/writeup9/index.md

 `flag{much_reversing_very_ida_wow}`

-> That was a cool ctf and i got various chall' that were very cool and juicy!! but the above were the one were interesting to me.⚡
+> That was a cool ctf and i got various chall' that were very cool and juicy!! but the above were the one were interesting to me and i ahd the urge to share.⚡